This newsletter in English 31 October 2007

 Pfleiderer founds EWC

-An EWC agreement was signed according to German law for the employees of Pfleiderer on August 9th, 2007.
-The enterprise from Neumarkt (Bavaria) disposes over eight locations in Germany and three in Poland, moreover, a society was taken in Sweden in March 2007.
-Pfleiderer supplies the furniture industry with wood materials, e.g. chipboards.
+An EWC agreement was signed for the employees of Pfleiderer under German legislation on 9th August 2007.
+The company from Neumarkt (Bavaria) has eight locations in Germany and three in Poland, furthermore a company in Sweden was incorporated in March 2007.
+Pfleiderer supplies the furniture industry with wood materials such as chipboards.

-Germany will get four seats, Poland two and Sweden one in the EWC.
-Within the next 4 years eight EWC meetings are to take place, per annum at least one.
-The council is conducted by a steering committee from three members.
-The constituting meeting is provided for November 2007.
+Germany will get four seats on the EWC, Poland two and Sweden one.
+Eight EWC meetings will take place during the first four years, at least one per year.
+The council is headed by a steering committee composed of three members.
+The constituent meeting is scheduled for November 2007.

-Since 1995 there is a European works council already in the assembly enterprise Kaefer which has a new basis now.
-On September 11th, 2007 the new EWC agreement was signed in Bremen at the group seat, which includes the new EU countries and more clearly regulates the participation rights of the EWC.
-The next aim of the EWC is to negotiate minimum conditions for the cross-border assignment of employees with the central management of a group.
+In the assembly company Kaefer there has been a European works council already since 1995 which now has a new foundation.
+On 11th September 2007 the new EWC agreement was signed at the headquarters in Bremen, which both includes the new EU countries and defines the participation rights of the EWC more clearly.
+The next aim of the EWC is to negotiate with management for minimum conditions for the cross-border posting of employees.

-For PFW Aerospace in Speyer (formerly Palatinate aeroplane plants) an EWC agreement was signed according to German law on September 6th, 2008.
-Germany is represented with five seats, France and the UK with two each.
-The EWC meets twice every year, can set up working groups of its own e. g. on occupational health and safety and has an access right to all European plants.
-Special meetings take place at unforeseen events.
-A renegotiation of the complete EWC agreement is provided at mergers with which the new EWC Directive is already anticipated.
+On 6th September 2007 an EWC agreement was signed under German law for PFW Aerospace in Speyer (formerly Palatinate aircraft works).
+Germany is represented with five seats, France and the UK each with two.
+The EWC meets twice a year, can establish its own working groups such as occupational health and safety and has an access right to all European plants.
+Special meetings will be held for unforeseen events.
+In the case of mergers, a renegotiation of the entire EWC agreement is provided, whereby the new EWC Directive is already pre-empted.

 EWC with a Macedonian representative

-The Europe-wide first agreement which includes Macedonia was signed for the about 10,000 employees of the regional energy supply company EVN with seat in Maria Enzersdorf (Lower Austria) on September 12th, 2007.
-Next to three representatives each from Austria and Bulgaria one representative from the former Yugoslavian autonomous republic will belong to the EWC.
+On 12th September 2007 Europe's first agreement that includes Macedonia was signed for the about 10,000 employees of the regional energy supplier EVN establised in Maria Enzersdorf (Lower Austria).
+In addition to three representatives each from Austria and Bulgaria one representative from the former Yugoslav republic will belong to the EWC.

-We have provided further EWC agreements on a separate download page.
+We have made available other EWC agreements on a separate download page.

-Since June 15th, 2007 the Hager group from Blieskastel operates under the name of an European company (SE).
-Before an agreement on the employee participation had been signed for the 7,600 employees in Europe on May 23rd, 2007.
-The origins of the enterprise are located in the Saarland and there are production centres in the Alsace, in Italy, Spain, UK and Poland.
+Since 15th June 2007 the Hager group from Blieskastel operates as a European company (SE).
+Before, on 23rd May 2007, an agreement on employee participation was signed for the 7,600 employees in Europe.
+The origins of the company lie in the Saarland (Germany) and Alsace (France), factories in Italy, Spain, Britain and Poland are added.

-Since 1998, Hager has a 17-headed European works council which could meet once per year.
-This is taken off now by a SE works council which meets twice every year and has stronger participation rights than the EWC.
-His 22 members, among this six from France and three from Germany, met for the constituting meeting in Obernai (France) on September 18th, 2007.
-Because Hager has less than 2,000 employees in Germany, the enterprise didn't come under the co-determination law.
-Therefore there won't be any workers' representatives in the new SE supervisory board.
+Since 1998 Hager has a 17-member European works council which could meet once a year.
+This is now replaced by an SE works council which meets twice a year and has stronger participation rights than the EWC.
+Its 22 members, including six from France and three from Germany, came together for the constitutive meeting on 18th September 2007 in Obernai (France).
+Since Hager has less than 2,000 employees in Germany, the company did not fall under the Co-Determination Act.
+Therefore there will be no employee representative on the new SE supervisory board.

 5. Worldwide social standards

-Within the last months two new framework agreements were signed about the application of social principles and core working standards in worldwide active enterprises.
-Contracting parties here on the employees' side are the international federations of trade unions.
+In recent months two new framework agreements were signed on the application of social principles and core labor standards in global companies.
+Contracting parties on the employee side are the international trade union federations.

-On September 28th, 2007 an international framework agreement was signed in Brussels for the 14,000 employees of the Belgian metal and chemical enterprise Umicore which covers 35 countries.
-The agreement deals with human and trade union rights, working conditions, environmental questions and equal treatment.
-A committee will supervise the compliance with the agreement.
+On 28th September 2007 an international framework agreement was signed in Brussels for 14,000 employees of the Belgian metal and chemical company Umicore which covers 35 countries.
+In the agreement human and trade union rights, working conditions, environmental issues and equal treatment are addressed.
+A committee will monitor compliance with the agreement.

-The first international framework agreement in the textile industry for the worldwide second biggest clothing retailer Inditex was signed in La Coruña (Spain) on October 5th, 2007.
-It provides for the respect of international working standards for the whole chain of production and also for the suppliers.
-The agreement is supervised every year by a working group from three representatives each of the enterprise and the trade unions.
-The management of Inditex tries already since some time to get the compliance with minimum standards (see report in the EWC News 1/2007).
+On 4th October 2007 the first international framework agreement in the textile industry was signed in Corruna (Spain) for the world's second largest clothing retailer Inditex.
+It provides for the respect for international labour standards throughout the production chain, thus also for the suppliers.
+The agreement will be monitored annually by a working group made up of three representatives of the company and the unions.
+The management of Inditex tries already some time to ensure compliance with minimum standards (see report in EWC News 1/2007).

 Success in Brazil

-In May 2007, the Canadian printery group Quebecor had signed a worldwide framework agreement (see report in the EWC News 2/2007), which shows meanwhile first successes.
-After a worldwide day of action a social dialog was installed in Ipojuca (Brazil), the local trade union as a negotiating party was recognized, 80 contract workers were emlpoyed fully and the dismissal of workers' representatives was undone.
+In May 2007, the Canadian printing group Quebecor had signed a global framework agreement (see report in EWC News 2/2007), which now shows initial success.
+Following a worldwide day of action a social dialog was installed at the factory Ipojuca (Brazil), the local union recognized as a negotiating partner, 80 temporary workers fixed and the dismissal of workers representatives reversed.

-ArcelorMittal on the way to the world works council
+ArcelorMittal on the way to the global works council

-After the successful completion of the negotiations about a European works council for the steel group (see report in the EWC News 2/2007) 150 workers' representatives of 23 countries met for the first ArcelorMittal world conference in Montreal (Canada) from September 16th to 18th, 2007.
-They signed an agreement on the international cooperation and a letter of intent for the formation of a world works council.
+After the successful conclusion of negotiations on a European works council for the steel group (see report in EWC News 2/2007), 150 workers representatives from 23 countries met for the first ArcelorMittal World Conference from 16th to 18th September 2007 in Montreal (Canada).
+They signed an agreement on international cooperation and a letter of intent to form a global works council.

-43 Siemens workers' representatives from 17 countries of Europe, Asia and America met in Frankfurt, Germany on October 25th and 26th, 2007 to discuss the working conditions and global strategies of the group.
+43 Siemens workers' representatives from 17 countries in Europe, Asia and America met on 25th and 26th October 2007 in Frankfurt, Germany to discuss working conditions and global strategies of the group.
 It was already the third meeting of this kind.
-The executive board was asked to recognize and to realize worldwide basic standards like the core working standards of the International Labour Organization (ILO) and the guidelines of the Organisation for Economic Cooperation (OECD) for multinational companies.
+The employer was asked to recognize and implement worldwide basic standards as the core labour standards of the International Labour Organization (ILO) and guidelines for multinational companies of the Organisation for Economic Cooperation (OECD).

 6. Case studies: Unilever and Volkswagen